 • Clean the mirror

-• Wash sink and faucets
+• Wash the sink and faucets

 • Empty garbage cans